-Founded in 1997, Puget Sound Restoration Fund works collaboratively to restore marine habitat, water quality, and native species in Puget Sound.
-We are committed to a vision of a clean and healthy Sound that is productive, full of life, and capable of sustaining us.
-The populations we rebuild to achieve that vision – oysters, abalone, kelp – are key to maintaining ecosystem health.
-The community shellfish farms we've launched are designed to spur clean water efforts and re-forge connections between people and resources.
+Founded in 1997, Puget Sound Restoration Fund works collaboratively to restore marine habitat, water quality, and native species in Puget Sound through tangible, on-the-ground projects.
+We are committed to a vision of a clean and healthy Sound that is productive, full of life, and capable of sustaining local communities.
+The populations we rebuild to achieve that vision - oysters, abalone, kelp - are key to maintaining ecosystem health.
+The community shellfish farms we launch and operate are designed to spur clean water efforts and re-forge connections between people and resources.

 The collaborations we forge are diverse, inclusive, and aimed at creating a positive focal point around which people can take local action, enjoy local foods, and experiences real resources.

 The species we work to restore, in addition to providing ecological benefits, represent iconic food resources.
 This is no mere coincidence.
 Resources that support ecosystem health – such as oysters, kelp, and abalone – have supported human health along this coast for thousands of years.
 The two are inextricably entwined.

 To this end, PSRF works joyfully to recover coastal resources and maintain our connection to them.
 When we partake of these resources and work to recover their abundance, we become more deeply rooted to the health of this place.

 PSRF is dedicated to improving conditions in Puget Sound with clearly measurable accomplishments, including improved water quality, increased native species, recovered populations, restored acres of habitat, enhanced ecological benefits, and volunteer engagement in specific place-based projects.
 Long-term, PSRF is committed to restoring and maintaining a healthy marine system that can both feed us and sustain us.

 - Restored 575 acres in Drayton Harbor to conditional shellfish harvest